The Real Estate M&A and Private Equity Review: Russia

 However, as parties have sought to simplify deal making, and International Financial Reporting Standards (IFRS) have become increasingly applied in recent years, there has been a marked shift towards the use of some form of locked-box mechanism – whereby the seller warrants the financial position on an accounts date and undertakes not to permit any unforeseen leakage from the date of the locked-box accounts until closing.
 Dealmakers seek to avoid the uncertainty, cost, inconvenience, delay and adversarial discussion that a completion accounts mechanism often brings.

 One of the most important differences between asset deal acquisition agreements and share deal acquisition agreements is the approach to signing and completion.
 With share purchase agreements, the market tends to favour simultaneous signing and completion or at least a very short period between signing and completion, and no, or limited, post-completion obligations.
-On the other hand, with asset deal acquisition agreements, signing and completion are always separated due to title registration requirements, unless the parties agree on a different concept of 'closing' (e.g., actual transfer of property versus consideration instead of registration of title versus consideration).
+However, with asset deal acquisition agreements, signing and completion are always separated due to title registration requirements, unless the parties agree on a different concept of 'closing' (e.g., actual transfer of property versus consideration instead of registration of title versus consideration).
 This, in turn, influences the payment structure, which may consist of pre-completion, completion and post-completion payments.

 iii Hostile transactions